ericdaat/ericdaat.github.io/index.md

 check it out!
 I also added two sections not related to code:
 [photography](photography) and [music](music).

-This static website was created with [Jekyll](https://jekyllrb.com/), using the minima theme that I tweaked a bit.
-The code is open source and available on this [github repository](https://github.com/ericdaat/ericdaat.github.io).
+*Note: This static website was created with [Jekyll](https://jekyllrb.com/), using the minima theme that I tweaked a bit.
+The code is open source and available on this [github repository](https://github.com/ericdaat/ericdaat.github.io).*